 • Pour the onion mixture over the pork-chops in the slow-cooker.

 • When ready to serve, transfer chops to a serving dish and cover loosely with foil.
-Let the chops rest 5 minutes.
+Let them rest 5 minutes.

-• Discard bay leaves from the sauce and use a large spoon the skim the fat from the surface of the sauce.
+• Discard bay leaves from the sauce and use a large spoon to skim the fat from the surface of the sauce.

 • Add the vinegar and parsley, season with salt and pepper and stir well.